ralf-boltshauser/vault-8001/README.md

 - [ ] players can just send money between each other

 ## Bugs
-- [ ] hostile crew members with phone have no effect
-- [ ] default working
-- [ ] phone not working if hostile crew fight
 - [ ] who wrote me also show in chat
 - [ ] robin suddenly out
 - [ ] moving money is important